-- ▷ Before commencing the journey, close all external flaps and lock them. - To open and close the external flap, open or close all locks that are fitted to the external flap.
+- ▷ Before commencing the journey, close all external flaps and lock them.

-▷ When leaving the vehicle, close all external flaps.
+When leaving the vehicle, close all external flaps.

 The external flaps fitted to the vehicle are all fitted with identical locking cylinders.
 Therefore, all locks can be opened with a single key.